RobbinLawJavaScript/javascript-demos/df-node-npm/docs/instructions.md

 ```

-# Instructions to Run Project
+# Instructions to Run a NODE Project

-Initialize this project with "npm install" in this folder.

-Run the project with "npm run start"
+- Open an Integrated Terminal at the `src` folder.
+- In the terminal (in the same folder as your index.html) run the following commands:
+  - `npm install`
+  - `npm run start`